The

 the Arch of Titus is a much more successful monument, an architectural

 exemplification of the Roman virtue of gravitas.
-It's also of
+It's also

-Temple of Jerusalem.
+of the Temple of Jerusalem.

 B

-BATHS OF CARACALLA The Baths were
+BATHS OF CARACALLA The Baths were public facilities where

-public facilities where Romans could go and take a warm bath.
+Romans could go and take a warm bath.
+In the larger baths,

-In the larger baths, like those built by Caracalla, there was
+like those built by Caracalla, there was a dressing room,

-just for swimming.
+for swimming.
 There was also a library and three large rooms

 where feasts and banquets were held (these rooms had a special